-Never leave the stove unattended until the fuel is burning well and the air supply has been adjusted down to desired level.
+Never leave the stove unattended until the logs are burning well and the air supply has been adjusted down to desired level.

 Note that refuelling onto a low firebed causes excessive smoke to occur.
 Refuelling must be carried out onto a sufficient quantity of glowing embers to ignite fuel in a reasonable period.
 If there are too few embers add kindling first to get fire going again before refuelling.
-The stove is not suitable for overnight burning.

-For optimum performance the stove should not be overfilled with fuel above the height of the rear brick.
-To do so can cause poor operation, excessive smoke to occur and possible damage to baffle plate.
+For optimum performance the stove should not be overfilled with fuel above the height of the rear brick, ideally the top 1" height of the rear brick should be visible at all times.
+Overfilling can cause poor operation, excessive smoke to occur and possible damage to baffle plate.
 The stove must not be operated with the door left open.